Content modeling

 -

-Descriptionproperty in the[Display]attribute to provide field-level instructions directly within the CMS UI. -
+Descriptionproperty in the[Display]attribute to provide field-level instructions directly within the CMS UI, reducing editor errors without requiring training documentation. -

 Regex Validation: Implement

-[RegularExpression]to enforce technical standards, such as specific alphanumeric formats for product codes.
+[RegularExpression]to enforce technical standards such as specific alphanumeric formats for product codes or SKU identifiers.

 4. Modeling for the Modern Stack: Optimizely Graph

-When a CMS 12 PaaS instance utilizes Optimizely Graph, .NET classes serve as the formal contract for the GraphQL schema.
+When a CMS 12 PaaS instance uses Optimizely Graph, .NET classes serve as the formal contract for the GraphQL schema.
+Modeling decisions made at the C# level directly shape query ergonomics and API performance for all headless consumers.

 -